 You can also do a walking tour of Chinatown, Little India, and other scenic spots that can be enjoyed for free.
-There’s actually a lot you can do in three days even with a limited budget.
+There’s a lot you can do in three days even with a limited budget.

 The Korean Wave or hallyu is felt strongly in the Philippines, as evidenced by our penchant for consuming K-pop, kimchi, and everything else Korean.
 It’s no surprise that South Korea is among the top destinations that Filipinos want to visit.

 It may not be the cheapest country to travel to in Asia from the Philippines.
-But South Korea is still a pretty affordable country, if you know how to score the best deals.
+But South Korea is still a pretty affordable country if you know how to score the best deals.

-- Bangkok Travel Guide (Pinoy Adventurista, 2018)
+- 2023 Bangkok Travel Guide (Pinoy Adventurista, 2023)

-- Vietnam on a Budget (A Wanderful Sole, June 2020)
+- Vietnam on a Budget (A Wanderful Sole, 2023)

-- Hong Kong Budget Guide (Klook, May 2021)
+- Hong Kong Budget Guide (Klook, 2021)

-- Singapore Budget and Itinerary (Joan's Footprints)
+- Singapore Budget and Itinerary (Joan's Footprints, 2022)